 Like an experienced and talented actor who is continuously cast in a supporting role, Pinot Meunier is the grape in Champagne that usually plays that part with the two big stars of the show, Pinot Noir and Chardonnay.
 Most Champagne is a blend of the three grapes, with the exception of blanc de blancs, (100% Chardonnay) and Blanc de Noirs (Pinot Noir, Pinot Meunier or a combination of the two).
 Traditionally, it's been rare for Pinot Meunier to be used alone or even as the largest proportion of the blend.
-Most Champagne makers use it to add fruitiness, freshness and suppleness, but don't consider it interesting enough to stand on its own.
+Most Champagne producers use it to add fruitiness, freshness and suppleness, but don't consider it interesting enough to stand on its own.

 Enter the Meunier Institut, self-appointed agent for Pinot Meunier, a group of nine member wineries who believe in the star quality of this often underappreciated grape.
 They are out to show that 'Meunier' as they prefer to call the grape, can easily be the star of the show.
 Founded in 2015 by Eric Taillet of Eric Taillet Champagne, the organization promotes the grape's ability to be the biggest part of a Champagne blend or to stand alone in a one-grape show.
 Grape Collective caught up with Fanny Heucq of Champagne Heucq Père et Fils, one of its members, to delve further into the aims of the Meunier Institute.

 Lisa Denning: Tell us a little bit about the Meunier Institut and its goals.